310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 You did the best you could to pretend to be a samurai who holds himself proudly, and let yourself indulge in the selfish desire to feel honorable.

-It’s just like measles — You simply have one of those illnesses[^16] one suffers through during puberty.
-There’s no point blaming the ill, *I’m* the fool here for believing that you were a real samurai.
+It’s just like measles — You simply have one of those illnesses one suffers through during puberty.[^2] There’s no point blaming the ill, *I’m* the fool here for believing that you were a real samurai.
 {% endbubble %}

 {% bubble Souma worried %}